Josesx506/llm_zoomcamp_25/README.md

     - Docker is installed by default for codespaces

 - Vector search is a type of similarity search that converts, text, images, or any file formats into a vector.
 Search results are obtained by comparing and ranking similarity between vectors.

+### Types of Search to provide RAG context
+- Module 1
+    - Manual MinSearch (in-memory only)
+    - Elastic Search (persistent like a db)
+- Module 2
+    - Vector Search (persistent)